 Paul Revere House, 19 N. Sq. | $1-$6

 Bostonians can easily visit the colonial home of Paul Revere during the American Revolution.
-The museum, which is open daily in the North End, recounts the story of the famous Midnight Ride and hosts special events like reenactments.
+The museum, which is open daily in the North End (except Mondays from January-March), recounts the story of the famous Midnight Ride and hosts special events like reenactments.

 Reservations are required to hop aboard 18th century replica vessels and view the only known surviving tea chest from the Boston Tea Party.